aws, re:Invent

 Image from Raphael's planner

 Next, it's time to start building the schedule, and this has more parameters than only the favorite sessions.
 We need to consider location and transportation time.
 I would recommend that you pick your number one session each day and build your schedule around that.
 If that session is at MGM Grand, then stay at MGM the entire day.
-If you must switch venues, plan with transportation time, that can be everything from 30 minutes to beyond an hour.
+If you must switch venues, plan for transportation time, which can be everything from 30 minutes to beyond an hour.
 As always, there are exceptions to this rule...
-And that is if you move between Venetian and Caesars Forum or Venetian and Wynn/Encore as there are connected walkways that are quick to use.
+And that is if you move between Venetian and Caesars Forum or Venetian and Wynn/Encore, as there are connected walkways that are quick to use.

 When you have your favorite session every day, it's all about adding sessions around that from your list.
 I personally add some backup sessions in case I don't manage to book all my first choices.
 In the end, you should have a schedule with your favorite sessions and time for breaks and food.
 This is important!
 You must have breaks and you must eat, so leave room for that.
 Don't pack the schedule.
 That's why I say around 4 sessions per day, maximum 5.